Short-seller sounds warning over Aphria-Nuuvera deal

 Mr. Anderson's report raises questions about who stands to benefit from the Nuuvera deal, and whether that information was disclosed to Aphria's investors.

 Because he isn't an officer or director of the company, Mr. DeFrancesco isn't considered an insider in Aphria.
 But an Aphria spokesman confirmed in an e-mail Wednesday that a number of Aphria insiders participated in the initial financing round for Nuuvera when it was a private company.
-The spokesman said those insiders owned 0.9 per cent of Nuuvera on a fully diluted basis., but did not respond to further e-mails asking to identify the insiders and their holdings.
+The spokesman said those insiders owned 0.9 per cent of Nuuvera on a fully diluted basis, but did not respond to further e-mails asking to identify the insiders and their holdings.

 The spokesman also did not address questions regarding the claims made in the short-seller's report.

 Nuuvera went public on the TSX Venture Exchange on Jan.
-9, closing on its first day of trading at $5.96 apiece.
+9, closing on its first day of trading at $5.96.
 The company's rise has been explosive, buoyed in the early days by its close ties to Aphria.

 "We cannot see the economic rationale behind paying hundreds of millions of dollars to acquire what largely amounts to a loose agglomeration of early stage initiatives and plans," Mr. Anderson wrote in his report.